UPDATE December 4, 2011

 I chose to order my curved and straight track fixtures from Fast Tracks (http://www.handlaidtrack.com) just as Tim Warris was moving his operation to a larger facility.
 So, the order took 6 weeks to deliver.
 By then I had revised the track plan, that and I left off the critical rail bender from the order, so I placed a follow up order.
 I received this order within 2 weeks - half of that being transit time from Canada, so I am happy.

 I have now fabricated about 50% of the .750" exterior grade plywood including multiple coats of elastomeric paint.
 I cut the critical ends as a single sections for stability.
-I an now constructing and placing the risers for the plywood while simultaneously fabbing the corner rail sections using the Fast Tracks templates.
-This is one of the lessons gained from the first layout where I set of the 50% plywood and dense foam directly on the benchwork with less than optimal results in terms of level.
+I an now constructing and placing the risers for the plywood while simultaneously fabricating the corner rail sections using the Fast Tracks templates.
+This is one of the lessons gained from the first layout where I set the .50-inch plywood and dense foam directly on the bench work with less than optimal results in terms of level.
 These sections became problematic.

 This is the sunrise of my first day of retirement.